-Guides are provided for dives, but you do not need to use them if you do not want to.
+Guides are provided for dives, but you do not need to use them if you do not want to (not sure if this is Liberty's policy).
 However, I would suggest that you should use them for most of your dives as they will show you where all the incredible creatures are to be found.
 We would certainly never have seen as much as we did if we did not use a guide.
-We did perhaps three dives without a guide, all of which were dives at sites we had already done at least once.
+In 2014 I did perhaps three dives without a guide, all of which were dives at sites we had already done at least once.

 It is wise to do the wreck of the Liberty early as the hordes of divers from Kuta arrive about 8:30 am and you do not want to be in the water then.
 They generally do three dives, so it is not clear again till after 3 or 4 pm.
-We mostly dived there at 6:30 am and then again in the late afternoon.
+On the first two trips we mostly dived there at 6:30 am and then again in the late afternoon.
 It was nice to go back to the resort after this early dive and have breakfast.

 You can arrange tours with your accommodation, dive shop or probably even just walking along the street.
 A nice all day tour is to the water temple (you could do this on the way back to Denpasar) and the Mother Temple as well as other things like coffee farms and the volcano lake.
 We did both these on our last day and worked out a price which gave us credit for the money we had already paid to get back to the airport.
 One thing, if you visit the Mother Temple, take some long pants.
 Otherwise, you will need to purchase a sarong to cover your legs.
 This applies to males and females.

 An excellent holiday.
-I could have easily spent a couple of weeks diving here (we did three weeks two years later).
-The all up cost of the week was about AUS$800 each (plus airfares) for about 15 dives, accommodation, meals and drinks.
-Remember, we were staying in the most expensive accommodation, so even staying at Tulamben Wreck Divers you could do it for at least $200 cheaper.
+You can easily spent a couple of weeks diving here.
+The all up cost of a week in 2012 was about AU$800 each (plus airfares) for about 15 dives, accommodation, meals and drinks.
+I was staying in the most expensive accommodation then.
+In 2023 I stayed 16 nights, 29 dives and all other costs was AU$2900.